-"Believe in the Good News" - Mk 1:9-15 - Feb 22/15
+"Potholes Along Faith Avenue" - Mk 1:9-15 - Feb 18/18

-Well, the pace of life these days is certainly picking up.
+I suspect I'm starting to sound a bit like a broken record here, as for the nth time in only a few weeks I'm grumbling that the pace of life these days is certainly picking up.
 The only way I can reliably keep track of which day of the week it is requires using either my cell phone or my 7-day pill box!
 The days are all starting to blend as they whiz by in a blur.
-Mind you, I'm not complaining because it's all fun stuff (or at least most of it is), but it does feel a bit out of control.
+I try not to complain because mostly it's all fun stuff, but more and more I feel increasingly that I'm losing it!

-Our reading from Mark's gospel has that same flavour of rushing past in a chaotic blur, doesn't it?
-We notice that Mark has an evident leanness to his writing; he rushes breathlessly from one event to the next.
+This feeling of increasing chaos is exacerbated by our readings from Mark's gospel that have that same flavour of zooming past in blur.
+We've noticed in the past few weeks that Mark has an evident leanness to his writing, rushing breathlessly from one event to the next.
 Nothing in Mark's gospel develops over a period of time or happens slowly.
 His favourite word is 'immediately', and he coveys a sense of breathless urgency as we rip at breakneck speed through the entire gospel story.

-But even for Mark, our reading today covers a huge amount of stuff in a really short text.
+But even for Mark, our reading today covers a huge amount of stuff in a REALLY brief text.
 In merely three short but fully-packed sentences he presents the second of his three-part introduction to his gospel, namely the good news of Jesus Christ.
 (The entire introduction to the story is only fifteen verses long: the ministry of John the baptizer; the baptism of Jesus; the temptation of Jesus.
-Hello, goodbye, and zap we're into Galilee after John's arrest!)
-It's the beginning of a really, really important story and the only way we can begin to fully appreciate what Mark is saying is to take a breath, pause for a moment, and refuse to let Mark rush us so quickly through these incredibly important events.
+Hello, goodbye, and hey-presto we're into Galilee after John's arrest!)
+This oh-so-brief introduction forms the beginning of a really, really important story and the only way we can begin to fully appreciate what Mark is saying is to take a breath, pause for a moment, and refuse to let Mark hurry us so quickly through these incredibly important events.
 We need to slow down, to savour the details, to ponder the implications, and to be affected by them anew.

 As I've said before, in recognizing Mark's headlong style I am curious as to why he takes any time to introduce Jesus at all, never mind that he takes what for him is an inordinate amount of ink and words to do so.
-Perhaps even more surprising is the effort Mark takes to introduce John the baptizer: we recently looked at that part in which Mark actually provides a description, and although incredibly brief his short description paints a somewhat detailed picture of a strange yet charismatic and powerful figure.
+Perhaps even more surprising is the effort Mark takes to introduce John the baptizer: not long ago we looked at that part in which Mark actually provides a description, and although incredibly brief his short description paints a somewhat detailed picture of a strange yet charismatic and powerful figure.